Africa ($80).

 Islamic Relief always tries to reach the most vulnerable people in the most remote areas where the communities are hard to reach.
 Transporting meat to hard-to-reach rural areas incurs higher transportation costs which in turn affects the Qurbani price.
 Conflict or disasters can make distribution more difficult and can add to the cost.

-Admin charges are necessary in order to perform the Qurbani as they cover the cost of transportation, slaughtering, cutting, packing, distribution and hire of staff as well as organisational support costs.
+Admin charges are necessary in order to perform the Qurbani as they cover the cost of transportation, slaughtering, cutting, packing, distribution and hire of staff as well as organizational support costs.

 Are all the costs included in the price?